Viet Nam

 The CTE contributes to identifying and understanding the relationship between trade and the environment in order to promote sustainable development.

-This project will work with seven countries - Kenya, Mauritius, Senegal, Dominican Republic, Ecuador, Viet Nam and the Philippines - to assess how trade and trade policy can support climate mitigation and adaptation objectives.
+This project is working with the following countries - Kenya, Mauritius, Senegal, Dominican Republic, Ecuador, Viet Nam, Nepal and the Philippines.

 Furthermore, it will support small businesses to build climate resilience as well as facilitate the preparation of submissions by the countries.